thegetty/intrometadata/source/glossary.html.md

 diacritics

-<span class="Helv-Lt-Std-LT-Cond-Ital">Also </span>called <span class="Helv-Lt-Std-Bold-Cond">diacritical marks</span>.
-Signs or accent marks found over, under, or through alphabetic letters in many languages (e.g., the umlaut in German, <span class="Helv-Lt-Std-LT-Cond-Ital">München</span>), used to indicate emphasis or pronunciation, often to distinguish different sounds or values of the same letter or character without the diacritical mark.
+Also called <span class="Helv-Lt-Std-Bold-Cond">diacritical marks</span>.
+Signs or accent marks found over, under, or through alphabetic letters in many languages (e.g., the umlaut in German, München), used to indicate emphasis or pronunciation, often to distinguish different sounds or values of the same letter or character without the diacritical mark.

 digital asset management system